-To avoid biases, the numerical results of this analysis were not examined until the full procedure had been finalised.
+To avoid biases, the numerical results of this analysis were not examined until the full procedure had been finalized.

-This paper is organised as follows.
+This paper is organized as follows.
 The LHCb detector and simulation are described in \cref{sec:Detector}.
-Details of the selection criteria used to select \sig and \norm candidates are presented in \cref{sec:selection}, followed by \cref{sec:doublecharm}, which describes the study of the double-charm decays of the $B$ meson that form the dominant background for the signal mode.
-The determination of the signal and normalisation yields are provided in \cref{sec:yield}, and the systematic uncertainties are discussed in \cref{sec:systematics}.
+Details of the selection criteria used to select the \sig and \norm candidates are presented in \cref{sec:selection}, followed by \cref{sec:doublecharm}, which describes the study of the double-charm decays of the $B$ meson that form the dominant background for the signal mode.
+The determination of the signal and normalization yields are provided in \cref{sec:yield}, and the systematic uncertainties are discussed in \cref{sec:systematics}.
 Finally, the results are given in \cref{sec:conclusion}.

-\section{Detector and simulation}
+\section{DETECTOR AND SIMULATION}

 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2<\eta <5$, designed for the study of particles containing \bquark or \cquark quarks.
 The detector includes a high-precision tracking system consisting of a silicon-strip vertex detector surrounding the $pp$ interaction region~\cite{LHCb-DP-2014-001}, a large-area silicon-strip detector located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,Tm}}$, and three stations of silicon-strip detectors and straw drift tubes~\cite{LHCb-DP-2013-003,LHCb-DP-2017-001} placed downstream of the magnet.
 The tracking system provides a measurement of the momentum, \ptot, of charged particles with a relative uncertainty that varies from 0.5\% at low momentum to 1.0\% at 200\gevc.
 The minimum distance of a track to a primary $pp$ collision vertex~(PV), the impact parameter~(IP), is measured with a resolution of $(15+29/\pt)\mum$, where \pt is the component of the momentum transverse to the beam, in\,\gevc.
-Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov~(RICH) detectors~\cite{LHCb-DP-2012-003}.
+Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors~\cite{LHCb-DP-2012-003}.
 Photons, electrons and hadrons are identified by a calorimeter system consisting of scintillating-pad and preshower detectors, an electromagnetic and a hadronic calorimeter.
 Muons are identified by a system composed of alternating layers of iron and multiwire proportional chambers~\cite{LHCb-DP-2012-002}.

 The online event selection is performed by a trigger~\cite{LHCb-DP-2012-004}, which consists of a hardware stage, based on information from the calorimeter and muon systems, followed by a software stage, which applies a full event reconstruction.
 At the hardware-trigger stage, events are required to have a muon with high \pt or a hadron, photon or electron with high transverse energy in the calorimeters.
 The hadron can originate from either the decay chain under consideration or the remainder of the event.
 The software trigger requires a two-, three- or four-track secondary vertex with a significant displacement from any PV.
 At least one charged particle must have a transverse momentum $\pt > 1.6\gevc$ and be inconsistent with originating from any PV.
 A multivariate algorithm~\cite{BBDT,LHCb-PROC-2015-018} is used for the identification of secondary vertices consistent with the decay of a \bquark hadron.